brh55/dev-tricks/README.md

 ## Terminal
 ### Aliases
 Aliases can help make those tedious task just a bit easier.
+They are increasingly important for very commonly used set of commands.

 To set aliases by adding to your rc files like such: `alias gs='git status`